uselesstechjunks/leetcode/docs/source/math/stat/inference.rst

 ==========================================================================================
 .. note::
 	* The quantity that we want to estimate is assumed to be a rv on its own, :math:`\Theta`.
-	* Before observing any data, we have a prior notion of what its distribution is which is expressed as the prior probability :math:`f_\Theta(\theta)`.
+	* Before observing any data, we have a prior notion of what its distribution.
+This is expressed as the prior probability :math:`f_\Theta(\theta)`.
 	* The likelihood is the PDF of the data conditioned on :math:`\Theta`, :math:`f_{X|\Theta}(x|\theta)`.
 	* The posterior is obtained by applying Bayes rule which gives a **single probability model** for the quantity after observation :math:`f_{\Theta|X}(\theta|x)`.
 	* We perform inference about :math:`\Theta` based on this distribution directly.